I was born in London, and I spent most of my early life moving in and out of Britain from England to Barbados.

 I’ve got a flat to myself, and I’ve got no one telling me to wash up.
 I love my job.
 It’s not the easiest of jobs, but this is just a stepping stone for the minute.
 It’s just to pay my bills.

-I’ve been doing an internship as a family council member with the Department of Education.
-I’ve been shadowing people in the industry and following their daily duties.
+I’ve been doing an internship as a family council member with the Department of Education, and as part of that, I’ve been shadowing people in the industry and following their daily duties.

 I’m still looking to become a social worker, and my experience in education is a big part of why I want to do that.
 I hope I can educate teachers on well-being, mental health, and knowing that it’s ok to be upset.